homenc/HElib/INSTALL.md

 ## Enabling and linking to Intel HEXL

+It is currently only possible to use HEXL with HElib when using the library build.

 First you must download and build HEXL from source.
 We recommend using at least version 1.2.
 Using git this would be